Many feared dead after Florida beachfront condo collapses - WTMJ

 Associated Press

 SURFSIDE, Fla.
-(AP) — A wing of a 12-story beachfront condo building collapsed with a roar in a town outside Miami early Thursday, killing at least one person and trapping residents in rubble and twisted metal.
-Rescuers pulled out dozens of survivors and continued to look for more.
+(AP) — A beachfront condo building partially collapsed Thursday outside Miami, killing at least one person and trapping others in the tower that resembled a giant fractured dollhouse, with one side sheared away.
+Dozens of survivors were pulled out, and rescuers continued to look for more.

-Surfside Mayor Charles Burkett warned that the death toll was likely to rise, saying the building manager told him the tower was quite full at the time of the collapse around 1:30 a.m., but the exact number of people present was unclear.

-“The building is literally pancaked,” Burkett said.
-“That is heartbreaking because it doesn’t mean, to me, that we are going to be as successful as we wanted to be in finding people alive.”
+A wing of the 12-story building in the community of Surfside came down with a roar around 1:30 a.m.
+By late afternoon, nearly 100 people were still unaccounted for, authorities said, raising fears that the death toll could climb sharply.
+Officials did not know how many were in the tower when it fell.
+More than 100 others were accounted for.

 Gov. Ron DeSantis, who toured the scene, said television did not capture the scale of what happened.